July 16, 2025

 1.1.
 Test the listener

-Before we continue, it’s crucial to test if the listener is capable of capturing a successful form submission.
+Before we continue, it’s crucial to test if the listener can capture a successful form submission.
 In GTM, enable Preview and Debug mode by clicking the Preview button at the top-right corner.

 Then you will be asked to enter the URL of the page where your Contact Form 7 is located.
 Do that.